 Approach the main wooden booth and ask the representative for “train to Selcuk” (pronounced sell-chook).
 They likely will not speak much English but will understand “sell-chook” and will tell you next time it departs.

-Schedule: The trains depart from Izmir to Ephesus approximately every hour; I was not able to find an exact schedule posted anywhere.
-So try to get here early to be sure you’re getting on the right train and to snag a good seat!
+2021 UPDATED Schedule: When I went in 2019, the trains departed from Izmir to Ephesus approximately every hour; and I was not able to find an exact schedule posted anywhere.
+However, our reader Will Hooton was kind enough to send us an updated 2021 schedule.
+It is now much more limited and could change again due to the pandemic restrictions.
+So try to get there early to be sure you’re getting on the right train and to snag a good seat!
 If you have to wait a while for the next train, you can always grab some orange juice, baklava, or even a nice plate of food.
 Prices are very reasonable in the many establishments located just seconds away.

 Cost: 7.50 lira – They accept cash and credit cards.